jdkula/ReiMonkey/README.md

 since no ModLoader for Minecraft 1.6.3 has been released yet.
 ReiMonkey is a stand-alone mod and does not require ei's Minimap to use, although it will not function in any useful way.

+ReiMonkey is licensed under the [LGPL 3] license.
+The LGPL 3 license is included with every ReiMonkey 2.1 Pre-release 1+ distribution and should be unless the file was tampered with.
+Older versions of ReiMonkey are public domain and the code base is free to use (commits before commit c4dae8cdae7bc4b75218efbfa29705a18d3a1291).

 ### Reporting issues

 * Only report an issue if there is an issue with the mod not a question.